 The educational offerings of the College of Pharmacy have changed dramatically over the years in order to advance the practice of Pharmacy.
 The original coursework consisted of a 4-year apprenticeship and 20 weeks of evening lectures.
 When the Illinois Pharmacy Law of 1881 created a licensing board and government oversight the College created the Graduate of Pharmacy (PhG) program.
 Only PhG graduates could qualify for registration as pharmacists in Illinois.
 In 1884 a three-year course of study was created for pharmaceutical chemists.
 In 1932 a four-year course was introduced with one year of college education and a three-year professional program.
 1960 saw the arrival of the 5 year Bachelor of Science degree, and in 1984 the Doctor of Pharmacy Degree was introduced as the only professional degree awarded.

 In 2010 the College expanded once again in both location and degree offerings by building a campus in Rockford, Illinois.
 Located a mere 90 miles from Chicago, the town of Rockford hosts the Rural Pharmacy Program (RPHARM) in 30,000 square feet of new construction.
 They also renovated and remodeled an additional 20,000 square feet of space.
 Students at the Rockford campus receive the same great education as students in Chicago thanks to state-of-the-art connected classrooms.

-The University of Illinois at Chicago College of Pharmacy is a unique place filled with rich history, but not stuck in the past.
+The University of Illinois at Chicago College of Pharmacy is a unique place filled with a rich history, but not stuck in the past.
 The College continues to refine and innovate, leading the Pharmacy world in both education and research.
-With that foundation to build on there is no limit to what the College can accomplish in the future.
+With that foundation to build on, there is no limit to what the College can accomplish in the future.